Sup2point0/Assort/Bloons/monkey knowledge.md

 - Deep Freeze freezes bloons for longer.
 - Snowstorm and Absolute Zero are even more effective.
 - Glue Gunner has further increased projectile speed.
-- Miscible Glue: Glue from up to 2 Glue Gunners can cover the same bloon at once.
+- Miscible Glue – Glue from up to 2 Glue Gunners can cover the same bloon at once.
 - Corrosive Glue pops 20% faster.
 - Glue Splatter splatters across 2 more bloons.
 - Glue Hose attacks 10% faster.
 - MOAB Glue and Relentless Glue are more effective.
 - Super Glue immobilizes bloons for longer.
 - Primary monkeys attack 5% faster if all are below Tier III, and cost 5% less if all are below Tier II!
 (You must have placed at least 2 Primary monkeys for this effect to be applied)
-- Primary Defence: First Primary monkey each game costs 50% less!
+- Primary Defence – First Primary monkey each game costs 50% less!
 - Start each game with a free Dart Monkey!